bryanlimy/technical-interview/README.md

 - Recursive functions have to keep the function records in memory and jump from one memory address to another to be invoked to pass parameters and return values.
 That makes them very bad performance wise.
-- Check out this [Stack Overflow post](http://stackoverflow.com/questions/19794739/what-is-the-difference-between-iteration-and-recursion) for more info.

 #### Pseudo Code of Moving Through an Array (this is why iteration is used for this)
 ```